Frequently Asked Questions

 For example, if you want it to ask you if you want to apply the Bless bonus on every roll, you could set it to :

-Of course, the use of macros will only work on Roll 20, not on FVTT.
+Of course, the use of such macros will only work on Roll 20, not on Foundry VTT.

 How can I use this non-standard spell or feature ?

 If you find a feature or a spell that needs to be handled in a special way, please report it on the issue tracker so I can add special support for it.